Table of Contents

 2. Look for people that align with your interests

-Once you have an idea of your goals, it is time for you to start listing categories of people that you should reach out to.
+Once you have an idea of your goals, it is time for you to start listing categories of people to whom you should reach out to.
 This would mean thinking about people who fall in the following classifications:

 a.
 Target Industry, Company, and Position